throwaway-github-account-alex/coding-exercise/README.md

 + No consideration is required for threading, potentially simplifying the code.
 - Methods to poll stdin, don't look platform independent, and looks like using a platform independent option is more complex than I would like.
+- If the user takes a long time to input the schedule, it'll block the scheduler.
 + The specification given by Ben doesn't mention that it needs to be multi-platform.

 I imagine with both of these patterns will be as equally unit testable, so long as the key components are separated out.
  Additionally, by overriding the time input it should be possible to check the behavior over an entire day.

 ## Assumptions
++ MVP refers to minimum viable product.
 + It's OK to stop the program with any invalid input.
 + It's implied, but not explicitly said, only output changes to the current heater state are written, rather than outputs every 30 minutes.

+  If the hardware's anything like the hardware I work with, I would have thought a more explicit output as frequently as possible would be better...
 + '\n' delimits the input schedule string.
++ The initial heater state is OFF, however I could print OFF at start if the state were to be ambiguous.
 + Responsiveness to user input.
-+ I'll assume, faster is better.
+        I'll assume, faster is better.
-+ If the schedule updates, and the current 30 minute period changes heater status changes, the program should update the heater status immediately, rather than waiting until the next 30 minute period.
+        If the schedule updates, and the current 30 minute period changes heater status changes, the program should update the heater status immediately, rather than waiting until the next 30 minute period.

 ## How to build